Autodesk-Forge/forge-tutorial-postman/ModelDerivative_05/instructions/task-3.md

 - Set up a webhook to notify you when the job is done.

-For the purpose of this tutorial you will check the status of the translation job.
-For more information on webhooks, see the [documentation on Model Derivative webhook events](https://forge.autodesk.com/en/docs/webhooks/v1/reference/events/model_derivative_events)
+This tutorial checks the status of the translation job periodically.
+For information using the webhooks method, see the [documentation on Model Derivative webhook events](https://forge.autodesk.com/en/docs/webhooks/v1/reference/events/model_derivative_events)

 1. In the Postman sidebar, click **Translate to SVF > Check Status of Job**.
 The request loads.

    ![Check Status of Job](../images/task3-check_status_of_job.png "Check Status of Job")

-   Note the use of the URL-safe Base64-encoded URN of the source file as a URI parameter (the `t5_url_safe_urn_of_source` variable)
+   Note how the URL-safe Base64-encoded URN of the source file as a URI parameter (the `t5_url_safe_urn_of_source` variable)

 2. Click **Send**.
-You will see a screen similar to the following image.
+A screen similar to the following image is displayed.

    ![Successful Job](../images/task3-sucessfull_job.png "Successful Job")